aaronmalone/lapis/README.md

 ##### Multi-server functionality

-It is now possible to build networks of LAPIS nodes across multiple servers.
+It is now possible to build networks of LAPIS nodes across independent nodes on an IP network.
 When constructing your ```LapisAPI``` object in MATLAB, you will have to specify the externally visible address of your LAPIS node--that is, an address visible to other servers on your network (but not necessarily to the wider internet).
 So, whereas you might have used ```'http://127.0.0.1:7777'``` as the address of your LAPIS node before, now you'll want to use the address by which other servers can access your node, such as ```'http://192.168.1.2:7777'```.
+For more information, please refer to literature regarding IP networking.

 The following examples demonstrate the use of addresses that will be visible to other servers on the network: